ljoeckel/mummyDS/README.md

 - See examples/simple_datastar.nim to get an idea how Datastar works.
 - The implementation of the Datastar API is work in progress.

+See [nimyottadb](https://github.com/ljoeckel/nimydbsamples.git) for a SPA demo implemented with pure HTML, CSS and Nim.
+There is no JavaScript framework involved.
+Persistence is realized with [YottaDB](https://yottadb.com/)

 The Mummy name refers to [historical Egypt stuff](docs/mummy.jpg).

 ## Sites using Mummy